RafaelMiquelino/okta-signin-widget/README.md

       return;
     }

-    // The user has started the activation flow, and is on the confirmation
+    // The user has completed the registration flow, and is on the confirmation
-    // screen letting them know that an email is on the way. if (res.status === 'ACTIVATION_EMAIL_SENT') {
+    // screen letting them know that an email is on the way to activate. if (res.status === 'ACTIVATION_EMAIL_SENT') {
       // Any followup action you want to take
       // Properties available on `res`: